AI Workshop: learn to build apps with AI →

 # You now have a commit that no branch points to!

-If you checkout a different branch now, those commits could be lost (eventually garbage collected) because no branch references them.
+If you check out a different branch now, those commits could be lost (eventually garbage collected) because no branch references them.

 Saving Work from Detached HEAD